sap-tutorials/Tutorials/tutorials/iot-model-create/iot-model-create.md

 [ACCORDION-BEGIN [Step 4: ](Check that device model and application model are mapped 1:1)]

 For many reasons the device model and the application model can have a different lifecycle from each other.
 You might not be able to alter the firmware of the device sending data.
 Or the changes on the application side are happening more frequently.
 For this reason one of the possibilities to deal with this real-life problem is the flexible mapping between those 2 worlds that SAP IoT provides.
-In this step we will check how this mapping looks like for our simple example.
+In this step you will check how this mapping looks like for our simple example.

 Go again to the Thing Modeler and look at the connectivity tab of the thing type.
 Here you can see the below image for the mapping called 'default'.